top of page

 Each year, towards the end of winter, while the vines are still dormant, The hard work really begins.
 We usually set aside a whole day just to prune, untangle, and burn our muscadine vines.
 If the pruned vines aren't burned, they readily take root wherever they land, whether it's in the middle of the yard or in the compost pile.

+Once your vines are established you will start the pruning process with a giant mess of vines.
+I typically run a hedger down about one foot away from my support wires and main cordon on all sides.
+Then I take my pruning sheers and get down to the main cordon and crowns.
 It might seem like you are taking off a ton of vines and new growth, but this is normal.
 Even if you take off too much (which is unlikely) remember that most vines are very vigorous and will grow back very quickly.
 Just enjoy being out in the sunshine and tending to your garden, vineyard, or food forest.
 You'll get the knack of it in no time.
+Once this is done you'll be exhausted and tired of looking at sticks.
+At this point I recommend coming back tomorrow to do the next part because its important and we don't want to rush it.

 Comments